AMINEGOHI/alx-low_level_programming/README.md

-this is a readme for the main repo of c tasks
+this is a readme for the 4 directory